r-z-j/futbolsignup/README.md

 Key Features:
 - Admins can create and edit games
-- Notify users signed up for a spefic game via email using third-party email API
+- Automated email notifications for users that are signed up
 - Users can modify personal account details and password

 Stack: